Doug Pederson: 2019

 The following season, the Eagles had multiple injuries for the second straight year.
-After starting 5–7 in the first 12 games, the Eagles managed to win their last 4 games and finished with a 9–7 record for the second consecutive year and their second NFC East division title in three years.
-They subsequently lost to the Seattle Seahawks 17–9 in the Wild Card Round.
+After starting 5–7 in the first 12 games, the Eagles managed to win their last four games and finished with a 9–7 record for the second consecutive year and their second NFC East division title in three years.
+However, the Eagles lost to the Seattle Seahawks 17–9 in the Wild Card Round.

 2020

 On August 2, 2020, Pederson tested positive for COVID-19 during training camp.
 He planned to communicate with the team virtually during his quarantine, and he relinquished day-to-day head coaching duties to assistant head coach Duce Staley in the interim.
 Pederson returned to the team on August 12.
 In the 2020 season, the Eagles had their third straight year of injuries, mainly on the offensive line.
 The Eagles reached a record 14 different offensive line combinations during the season.
 Pederson faced controversy during the Eagles' final game against the Washington Football Team when he pulled quarterback Jalen Hurts out for backup Nate Sudfeld in the third quarter while facing a three-point deficit.
 Philadelphia subsequently lost 20–14 to finish with a division-worst 4–11–1 record.
 Although Pederson said the decision was to give Sudfeld the opportunity to play, he was accused of deliberately losing the game to increase the Eagles' draft position.

 While it was initially reported on January 2, 2021, that Pederson would return to the Eagles for the next season, it was reported on January 11 that Pederson and the Eagles organization were parting ways.
 Pederson finished his tenure in Philadelphia with a regular season record, playoff record and a career record.

 After reports that Pederson had discussions with the Seahawks about their open offensive coordinator position, it was reported that Pederson would choose to take a year off from coaching in the 2021 season.
 During the 2021 season, Pederson made visits to practices with the Colts and Bears and he was a contributor to The 33rd Team.